-Lockhart, Bastrop, Alum Creek, Smithville, and La Grange Professional Review and Guide
+Lockhart, Bastrop, Alum Creek, Smithville, and La Grange Professional Guide

 "Lockhart is a conglomeration of the stuff of Texas legends: Indian battles, cattle drives, cotton, and oil.
 This small town, located south of Austin, contains a state park and lots of history.
 Lockhart is also well known as the home of Mebane cotton.
 Developed by A. D. Mebane, this strain is resistant to the boll weevil, an insect that can demolish not only whole fields but entire economies as well.
 Bastrop is a popular day trip for Austinites looking for a chance to shop and savor some quiet country life in a historic setting.